andrewshingler/custom-milter/README.md

 # How to add a custom Milter to Zimbra.

 This article describes how you can create an extension to Postfix.
-By implementing Milter (an email extension protocol) you can create an extension that receives events whenever an email is send or received.
+By implementing a Milter (an email extension protocol) you can create an extension that receives events whenever an email is sent or received.
 Your custom Milter extension can have event handlers for SMTP events (CONNECT, DISCONNECT), SMTP commands (HELO, MAIL FROM, etc.) as well as mail content (headers and body).

-Milter allows you to add or replace (custom) email headers, filter out specific content for implementing privacy policies.
-Automatically add BCC recipients for archiving, add disclaimers, etc. All this can be done conditionally for specific senders and/or specific recipients.
-You can also use Milter to enhance the functionality of Zimbra Distribution lists.
+Milters allow you to add or replace (custom) email headers, filter out specific content for implementing privacy policies, automatically add BCC recipients for archiving, add disclaimers etc. All this can be done conditionally for specific senders and/or recipients.
+You can also use a Milter to enhance the functionality of Zimbra Distribution lists.

-Milter is also used in other Zimbra components such as DKIM and SpamAssasin.
+Milters are also used in other Zimbra components such as DKIM and SpamAssasin.
 This is not a problem as you can have multiple Milters on Zimbra Postfix.

 ## Python 3 Milter demo

-While there are Java, C and NodeJS implementations of Milter, the one used in this article is based on Python 3.
-Advantages of using Python in this scenario is that it avoids the need of compiling (C/Java) which makes it easier to debug.
+While there are Java, C and NodeJS implementations of Milters, the one used in this article is based on Python 3.
+The advantage of using Python in this scenario is that it avoids the need to compile (C/Java), which makes it easier to debug.
 In addition you can use LDAP and MariaDB in Python if you need to.

-Milter can be installed on your Zimbra server or on a dedicated server.
+Milters can be installed on your Zimbra server or on a dedicated server.
 Installation steps for Ubuntu 20.04:

      apt install python3-milter supervisor
      mkdir /etc/milter

 This demo script checks if a user from our Zimbra server `example.com` sends an email to `specialcompany.com`, the Milter script will replace the `From` email header with that of the legal department, it will also add the legal department as a BCC recipient.
 This happens without user interaction.
-And since Milter is fully on the server side, it will always do it's work.
+And since the Milter is fully server side, it will always be triggered.
 It does not matter if the user uses webmail, a mobile device or a desktop client.

 Add the demo Milter script by using `nano` to `/etc/milter/custom-milter.py`.
 Read the in-code comments to understand how it works: